 Women should be evaluated for abnormal uterine bleeding when the amount or timing of vaginal bleeding is inconsistent with normal menses.

-Abnormal uterine bleeding due to ovulatory dysfunction is a diagnosis of exclusion; other conditions that can cause similar vaginal bleeding Vaginal Bleeding Abnormal vaginal bleeding includes Menses that are excessive (menorrhagia or hypermenorrhea) or too frequent (polymenorrhea) Bleeding that is unrelated to menses, occurring irregularly between... read more must be excluded.
+Abnormal uterine bleeding due to ovulatory dysfunction is a diagnosis of exclusion; other conditions that can cause similar vaginal bleeding Vaginal Bleeding Abnormal vaginal or uterine bleeding includes Menses that are excessive in frequency (amenorrhea, oligomenorrhea, polymenorrhea), volume, or duration (menorrhagia, or heavy menstrual bleeding)... read more must be excluded.
 Pregnancy should be excluded, even in young adolescents and perimenopausal women.
 Coagulation disorders should be considered, particularly in adolescents who have anemia or require hospitalization for bleeding.
 Regular cycles with prolonged or excessive bleeding (possible ovulatory abnormal uterine bleeding) suggest structural abnormalities.

 Several tests are typically done: